 3. Acute vs. Chronic Cough

-- Acute coughs are temporary, lasting up to three weeks, and are often caused by infections like colds or flu.
+- Acute coughs last up to three weeks and are often the result of minor infections like colds.

 1. Viral Infections